tdegeus/GooseBib/README.md

 *   [GbibCheckAuthors](GooseBib/cli/GbibCheckAuthors.py)

     List authors that are possibly stored in more than one way.
-Specifically the algorithm finds those authors that are written in exactly the way after parsing such that first names are abbreviated.
+Specifically, the algorithm finds those authors that are written in exactly the way after parsing such that first names are abbreviated.

 *   [GbibCheckKeys](GooseBib/cli/GbibCheckKeys.py)